yusufozturk/panther/docs/gitbook/README.md

 To deploy Panther Community Edition, continue to the [quick start](quick-start.md) guide.

-Panther also has an [Enterprise](enterprise) Edition with access to the following features:
+### Premium

+Panther provides additional features in its [Enterprise](enterprise) edition for advanced teams:
 - Data Explorer: Search your collected data, generated alerts, and threat hunt with SQL
-- SaaS Log Collection: Automatically load popular SaaS logs into Panther.
+- SaaS Log Collection: Automatically load popular SaaS logs into Panther such as Okta, G Suite, and more.
 - Role-based Access Control: Assign roles to your Panther users
 - Single Sign-on: Integrate solutions such as Okta to streamline and manage identities.
 - Premium Detection Packs: Built-in support for PCI and more advanced off the shelf rules.
-- Dedicated onboarding and operational support
-- Flexible Deployments with Cloud Hosted or Cloud Premise

 To receive a trial of Panther Enterprise, [sign up here](https://runpanther.io/request-a-demo/)!